-A mutually authenticated SSL session is established using the private identity key, which provides proof of possession of the subscriber's private key associated with the identity certificate to be revoked.
-This revocation is immediate.
-If a subscriber revokes their private identity key, but continues to hold a key management certificate they must either submit a request for a new identity certificate or a request to revoke their key management certificate(s).
-If ORC does not receive such a request within 30 days the subscriber's key management certificate(s) will be administratively revoked.
+If the Subscriber is making the revocation request for their identity certificate, and is in possession of their private identity key associated with the certificate, the Subscriber may notify the ORC NFI via digitally-signed e-mail to revoke his or her own certificate at any time.
+If a Subscriber revokes their private identity key, but continues to hold a key management certificate, then they must either submit a request for a new identity certificate or a request to revoke their key management certificate(s).
+If ORC does not receive such a request within 30 days, the Subscriber's key management certificate(s) will be administratively revoked.